yonderwonder-ai/LBM_lora/README.md

 </p>

+## Abstract
+In this paper, we introduce Latent Bridge Matching (LBM), a new, versatile and scalable method that relies on Bridge Matching in a latent space to achieve fast image-to-image translation.
+We show that the method can reach state-of-the-art results for various image-to-image tasks using only a single inference step.
+In addition to its efficiency, we also demonstrate the versatility of the method across different image translation tasks such as object removal, normal and depth estimation, and object relighting.
+We also derive a conditional framework of LBM and demonstrate its effectiveness by tackling the tasks of controllable image relighting and shadow generation.

 ## Setup
 To be up and running, you need first to create a virtual env with at least python3.10 installed and activate it